JerinAbraham2/git-contributions/README.md

 ##### you can contribute anything from a text file, or even changing this readme.
 ###### *if its like a whole project, I'll have to think about it*

+Billy - "Aahh forgot to add a greeting...
+Hello."